-Whether your company employees hundreds of military veterans, a few veterans or is just now starting to attract and hire veterans, celebrating Veterans Day is a unique opportunity to enhance your commitment to supporting those who wore our Nation’s uniform.
+Whether your company employs hundreds of military veterans, a few veterans or is just now starting to attract and hire veterans, celebrating Veterans Day is a unique opportunity to enhance your commitment to supporting those who wore our nation's uniform.

 There are many ways to honor and celebrate the men and women in your company or community who have served in the military.
-Five ways your company can mark the occasion of Veterans Day 2016 would be:
+Here are a few ideas.

-- Recognize them.
+2. Recognize them.
 Does your company have an internal newsletter or other forms of internal communications?
-Perhaps highlight the experiences of several veteran employees, showing their successful transition, emphasizing their transferrable skills (from military to their civilian careers), and their hobbies, families and interests.
+Perhaps highlight the experiences of several veteran employees, showing their successful transition, emphasizing their transferable skills (from military to their civilian careers) and their hobbies, families and interests.
 Such an effort not only reinforces the value veterans bring to the civilian workplace, but reminds civilian colleagues that veterans are people first, employees second.

-- Serve the family.
+4. Serve the family.
 When a service member commits to military service, their commitment impacts their family significantly.
 If the service member is married and has children, these people's lives dramatically change as they learn to live a military lifestyle alongside their spouse and parent.
-For parents of service members, the decision to put on the uniform is filled with pride and fear.
-Honoring the families of those who serve – through events, special gifts or recognition – builds positive feelings for your veteran employees.
+For parents of service members, putting on the uniform is filled with pride and fear.
+Honoring the families of those who serve -- through events, special gifts or recognition -- builds positive feelings for your veteran employees.

-- Serve the community.
-Every community has veteran service organizations (VSOs) whose focus is to provide support to military veterans and families.
+5. Serve the community.
+Every community has veterans service organizations (VSOs), whose focus is to provide support to military veterans and families.
 These VSOs focus on issues from PTSD to suicide prevention to career transition services to temporary housing to equine therapy and everything in between.
 There is no shortage of organizations positively impacting the post-military life of the service member.
-Engaging your team in volunteering to build a house for a veteran, providing on-site coaching at a workforce center, or handing out supplies at a veteran homeless shelter brings to light the issues facing our veterans, and can raise appreciation for their service with your civilian team members.
+Engaging your team in volunteering to build a house for a veteran, providing on-site coaching at a workforce center or handing out supplies at a veteran homeless shelter brings to light the issues facing our veterans, and can raise appreciation for their service with your civilian team members.